Best Men's Down Vests of 2025/26

 You can read more about perfluorinated chemicals (PFCs/PFAs) in waterproofing and why the outdoor industry is moving away from them here.

-This is one of the warmest vests we’ve worn.
+• This is one of the warmest vests we’ve worn.
 On chilly mornings in the Wind River Range, it was warm enough under a windbreaker to keep your core temperature up.
-And it’s a great addition to a fleece jacket or sweater when it gets even colder.
-It’s not quite as warm as the generously down-filled Outdoor Research Cold Front, but it’s definitely warmer than the ultralight Mountain Hardwear Ghost Whisperer.
+And it’s a great addition to a fleece jacket or midlayer when it gets even colder.
 The Down Sweater Vest is warm enough to wear often without being too hot, so you often need to take it off.

-We think the Patagonia Down Sweater Vest checks all the boxes we look for in a great vest, so it’s perfect for most people.
-You can wear this vest anywhere, from the mountains to the office.
+• We think the Patagonia Down Sweater Vest checks all the boxes we look for in a great vest, so it’s exactly what most people want when they want a down vest.
+You can wear this vest anywhere, from the mountains to the office, it has premium materials, is comfortable, and will last for a long, long time.

 Best Overall Synthetic Vest: Montbell Thermawrap Vest